Gerald-Jinx-Mouse/Gerald-Jinx-Mouse.github.io/index.md

 ORDER BY d.DISHNAME, r.RESTAURANTNAME;
 ```

-This query demonstrates the power of SQL for business analytics—combining data from multiple tables to answer complex questions about purchasing patterns and regional preferences.
+This query demonstrates the power of SQL for business analytics, combining data from multiple tables to answer complex questions about purchasing patterns and regional preferences.

 ---